-(1) Section 4(a)(1) is derived from § 7 of the Uniform Fraudulent Conveyance Act, which in turn was derived from the Statute of 13 Elizabeth, c.
+- 1. Section 4(a)(1) is derived from § 7 of the Uniform Fraudulent Conveyance Act, which in turn was derived from the Statute of 13 Elizabeth, c.
 5 (1571).
-Factors appropriate for consideration in determining actual intent under paragraph (1) are specified in subsection (b).

-(2) Section 4, unlike § 5, protects creditors of a debtor whose claims arise after as well as before the debtor made or incurred the challenged transfer or obligation.
+Factors appropriate for consideration in determining actual intent under Section 4(a)(1) are specified in subsection (b). - 2.
+Section 4, unlike § 5, protects creditors of a debtor whose claims arise after as well as before the debtor made or incurred the challenged transfer or obligation.
 Similarly, there is no requirement in § 4(a)(1) that the intent referred to be directed at a creditor existing or identified at the time of transfer or incurrence.
-For example, promptly after the invention in Pennsylvania of the spendthrift trust, the assets and beneficial interest of which are immune from attachment by the beneficiary's creditors, courts held that a debtor's establishment of a spendthrift trust for histhe debtor's own benefit is a voidable transfer per se under the Statute of 13 Elizabeth.
+For example, promptly after the invention in Pennsylvania of the spendthrift trust, the assets and beneficial interest of which are immune from attachment by the beneficiary's creditors, courts held that a debtor's establishment of a spendthrift trust for the debtor's own benefit is a voidable transfer under the Statute of 13 Elizabeth, without regard to whether the transaction is directed at an existing or identified creditor.
 Mackason's Appeal, 42 Pa.
 330, 338-39 (1862); see also, e.g., Ghormley v.
 Smith, 139 Pa.
 584, 591-94 (1891); Patrick v.
 Smith, 2 Pa.
 Super.
 113, 119 (1896).
+Cf. Restatement (Third) of Trusts § 58(2) (2003) (setting forth a substantially similar rule as a matter of trust law).
 Likewise, for centuries § 4(a)(1) and its predecessors have been employed to invalidate nonpossessory property interests that are thought to be potentially deceptive, without regard to whether the deception is directed at an existing or identified creditor.
 See, e.g., McGann v.
 Capital Sav.
 Bank & Trust Co., 89 A.2d 123, 183-84 (Vt.
-1952) (seller's retention of possession of goods after sale held voidable per se as to creditors of the seller); Superior Partners v.
+1952) (seller's retention of possession of goods after sale held voidable); Superior Partners v.
 Prof'l Educ.
 Network, Inc., 485 N.E.2d 1218, 1221 (Ill.
 App.
 Ct.
 1985) (similar); Clow v.
 Woods, 5 Serg. & Rawle 275 (Pa.
-1819) (holding, in the absence of a public notice system, that a nonpossessory chattel mortgage is voidable per se. in the absence of a system for giving public of such interests such as is today supplied by Article 9 of the Uniform Commercial Code).
-Cf. Comment (9) infra.
+1819) (holding that a nonpossessory chattel mortgage is voidable, in the absence of a system for giving public notice of such interests such as is today supplied by Article 9 of the Uniform Commercial Code).